Emmanuel Botwe – Headteacher

 She lives with her husband, son and daughter in Marple.
 Liz also loves travelling.
 Liz is passionate about providing all students with opportunities to learn and enjoy their time at school.

-Caroline Brennan – Assistant Headteacher (Sixth Form)
+Caroline Brennan – Assistant Headteacher (Pupil Premium and Community)

 Caroline Brennan was raised and educated in South Manchester, firstly attending a Catholic Secondary school in Didsbury and later completing a B.Ed (Honours) degree at Manchester Metropolitan University.
 She is currently completing a Master in Education at Liverpool Edge Hill University.
 Caroline was the first in her family to attend University and after graduating taught at two Catholic secondary schools in Widnes before joining the Health & Social Care and Design Technology departments at Tytherington in 1995.
 She is a passionate advocate of comprehensive education.